ManeeshWije/homelab/README.md

 - Raspberry Pi 5 with PoE+NVME hat (master and worker node)
 - **Coming Soon**:
     -   Pi 5 with SATA hat to act as a simple NAS
-        - OpenMediaVault
+        - OpenMediaVault running ZFS (via plugin)
-        - Rsync for mirroring
-        - Syncthing
+        - Add to existing Syncthing network
     -   More Pi's to act as worker nodes

 ### Software